 In fact, these two are quite similar in more ways than hunting grounds.
 While Krasue seeks out pregnant women (just before or after childbirth) to take and eat their babies and the Krahong attacks people walking alone in remote areas, both are out for blood.
 And if no blood is available feces will do.
 Oh, while both of these frightening ghosts manifest at night, during the day they are just your ordinary village folk!

-How well do you really
+How well do you really know your neighbor?

 Phi Pob (ผีปอบ)